Kawamata--Miyaoka type inequality for $\mathbb{Q}$-Fano varieties with canonical singularities: Introduction

 Such an inequality is called a \emph{Kawamata--Miyaoka type inequality}.
-In the viewpoint of explicit classification of terminal weak Fano varieties, it is natural to ask if we can find an effective or even the smallest constant $b_n$ satisfying \eqref{e.theoretical-KM}.
+In the viewpoint of the explicit classification of weak $\bQ$-Fano varieties with terminal singularities, it is natural to ask if we can find an effective or even the smallest constant $b_n$ satisfying \eqref{e.theoretical-KM}.
 For smooth Fano varieties with Picard number one, an effective constant $b_n$ has already been found in \cite[Theorem 1.1]{Liu2019a}.
-Our main result of this paper is the following effective version of \eqref{e.theoretical-KM} for canonical $\bQ$-Fano varieties.
+Our main result in this paper is the following effective version of \eqref{e.theoretical-KM} for $\bQ$-Fano varieties with canonical singularities and Picard number one.

-\begin{thm} Let $X$ be a canonical $\mathbb{Q}$-Fano variety of dimension $n$.
-If $X$ is smooth in codimension two, then we have
+\begin{thm} Let $X$ be an $n$-dimensional $\bQ$-Fano variety with canonical singularities and $\rho(X)=1$ such that $n\geq 2$ and $X$ is smooth in codimension two.
+Then we have

 \end{thm}